 If you use a third party, they will deal with your creditors on your behalf

-What Are the Downsides of a DMP?
+What Are the Disadvantages of a Debt Management Plan (DMP)?

 It can take a long time to clear your debts